elabftw/elabdoc/doc/install.rst

 If you are running Ubuntu 20.04 with Docker installed as a snap.
 Uninstall that and install it without snap.
 See `this issue <https://github.com/elabftw/elabftw/issues/1917>`_.

+Install `docker-compose` preferentially with the `curl`/standalone method to get the latest version, as the repository versions might be outdated and will cause issues.
+See `install docker-compose <https://docs.docker.com/compose/install/other/>`_.

 Configure eLabFTW
 -----------------